Women's Suffrage League: History

 The Women's Suffrage League evolved from the Social Purity Society, an organisation that was concerned about the social and economic difficulties many women faced.
 The Society campaigned for fairer treatment of women by the law, and greater legal protection for young women.
 Thanks to the Society the age of consent for girls was raised to 16 and the age of young people in brothels was regulated.

-Members of the Society and similar movements of the period, notably temperance advocates including the W.C.T.U., realised that the key to affecting social change was parliamentary representation.
+Members of the Society and similar movements of the period, notably temperance advocates including the Woman's Christian Temperance Union, realised that the key to affecting social change was parliamentary representation.
 This led the establishment of the Women's Suffrage League of South Australia with the view of initiating a movement for the enfranchisement of women.
 Their first meeting was held on 20 July 1888 at the Adelaide YMCA rooms, with about 80 women in attendance along with members of parliament, religious leaders and others.
 Edward Charles Stirling was appointed as the first chairman of the League, with Mary Lee and Hector McLennan co-secretaries and Rose Birks treasurer.
-The first female President was Mary Colton, appointed in 1891.
+The first female president was Mary Colton, appointed in 1891.

 Members of the League were instrumental in collecting signatures from across the colony, resulting in the largest petition ever presented to the Parliament of South Australia, 400 ft long with over 11,600 signatures, which was presented to the parliament by George Stanley Hawker in August 1894.
 In December, the Constitutional Amendment (Adult Suffrage) Act 1894 was passed, which gave women not only the right to vote but the right to stand for parliament.